ministryofjustice/staff-technology-services-github-teams/README.md

 ```

 Create a new PR to this repo.
 Once the PR has been merged, the new team will be created.

+## How to run this terraform locally?

+If you wish to run this terraform locally, make sure the value for `AWS_PROFILE` in the `.env` file is set to MoJO Shared Services AWS Cli profile.

+Create a personal GitHub token and provide as value for `github_token` in the `terraform.tfvars` file.

+Tip: Feel free to copy `.env.example` to `.env` and `terraform.tfvars.example` to `terraform.tfvars`.